Peace River (provincial electoral district)

 Peace River is a provincial electoral district in Alberta, Canada.
 The district is mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting.
 The district used instant-runoff voting from 1926 to 1957.

-It is one of two Alberta districts in operation since the birth of the province (alongside St. Albert).
-Peace River is a reliable bellwether district, held by governing political parties for most of its history — former MLA Debbie Jabbour is no exception, as she was elected for the first time in 2015 when the Alberta NDP came to power for the first time.
+It and St. Albert are the only two Alberta districts that have been in operation since the birth of the province.
+Peace River is a reliable bellwether district, held by the governing political party for most of its history — former MLA Debbie Jabbour of the NDP was no exception, as she was elected in 2015 when the Alberta NDP came to power.
+Then Peace River elected a United Conservative MLA in 2019 when a majority of the seats in the province went to the UCP.
 Peace River last elected an opposition MLA in 1940.

 Geography

 Peace River encompasses a largely rural area in the northwest corner of Alberta.
 Urban municipalities within the riding include the towns of Grimshaw, High Level, Manning, Peace River, and Rainbow Lake, as well as the village of Nampa.
 The riding also includes the entirety of two rural municipalities (Mackenzie County and the County of Northern Lights) and portions of three others (Improvement District No. 24, the Municipal District of Peace No. 135, and Northern Sunrise County).

 Four First Nations are located within the riding's boundaries: Beaver First Nation, Dene Tha' First Nation, Little Red River Cree Nation, and Tallcree First Nation.

 Peace River borders the ridings of Central Peace-Notley to the southwest, Lesser Slave Lake to the southeast, and Fort McMurray-Wood Buffalo to the east.
 The riding also borders British Columbia to the west and the Northwest Territories to the north.